ractivejs/ractive/README.md

 Tested successfully in all modern browsers.
 If your experience differs [please let us know](https://github.com/ractivejs/ractive/issues/new)!

+Ractive will require the following APIs:

+- ES5
+- requestAnimationFrame
+- Promise

+Should your target environment lack the mentioned APIs, please shim/polyfill accordingly.

 ## Published versions

 All builds are published to the default npm registry and can thus be accessed from the lovely unpkg CDN: